 - Oculus Cinema: Plays 2D and 3D movies in a virtual movie theater.

 - VrController: A simple scene illustrating use of the VrApi Input API.

-- VR Cube World: A sample scene with colorful cubes illustrating construction of basic native apps using different tools provided by the SDK.
+- VR Cube World: A simple scene with colorful cubes illustrating construction of basic native apps using different tools provided by the SDK.
 There are three versions of VR Cube World: